aws-samples/startup-kit-serverless-workload/README.md

 ![Architecture](images/architecture.jpg)

 More specifically, components include multiple AWS Lambda functions, Amazon API Gateway, and an Amazon DynamoDB table.
-The project uses the Lambda Node.js runtime, and generally follows the ECMAScript 6 standard.
+The project uses the Lambda Node.js runtime.
+It generally follows the ECMAScript 6 standard, and the Lambda function handlers are implemented using the async/await pattern introduced along with the Lambda Node.js 8.10 runtime.
 The AWS Serverless Application Model (SAM) is used to deploy the project.

 ## LAUNCHING THE APP ON AWS